ONS-Innovation/prt_db/README.md

 ## Project Structure

 This project uses Sqitch for database version control.
 Sqitch organises database changes (`.sql` files) into changesets.
 Each set has a deploy, revert and verify script.
 The changesets are stored in the `./deploy`, `./revert` and `./verify` directories respectively.

+## Database Structure

+Documentation about the database structure can be found in the [database_structure.md](./docs/database_structure.md) file.

 ## Local Development